Skydiving Aunty

 I’m pretty content jumping at the same place each week.
 My secret hope is that skydiving organizers will come to me and not the other way round.
 I have no desire to drive cross country with a stranger.
 I don’t even want to jump on the weekend when it’s crowded.
 I have reached my final form: skydiving aunty.

-I am a middle-aged woman who happens to skydive instead of gardening, riding a motorcycle or one shot D&D campaigns.
+I am a middle-aged woman who happens to skydive instead of woodworking, riding a motorcycle or one shot D&D campaigns.

 (I just assume these are things middle-aged women do; please don’t quote me.)